QuantEcon/lecture-source-py/source/rst/classical_filtering.rst

 A useful consequence of duality is that

-* With every LQ control problem, there is implicitly affiliated a linear least squares prediction or filtering problem
+* With every LQ control problem, there is implicitly affiliated a linear least squares prediction or filtering problem.

-* With every linear least squares prediction or filtering problem there is implicitly affiliated a LQ control problem
+* With every linear least squares prediction or filtering problem there is implicitly affiliated a LQ control problem.

 An understanding of these connections has repeatedly proved useful in cracking interesting applied problems.